The 60-Second Pre-Ride That Prevents Disasters for ABC Qu…

 • Sealant failure in tubeless setups running too low

-While you’re there: Spin each wheel and visually inspect tire tread.
+While you’re there: Spin each wheel and visually inspect the tire tread.
 Embedded glass, thorns, or cuts in the casing are easier to address in your garage than at mile 30.

 B: Brakes